 Want More Chocolate Recipes?
 Try:

 - 1/2 cup, plus 2 tablespoons coconut oil

 - 3/4 cup, plus 1 tablespoon of cocoa powder

 - 1/4 cup melted dark chocolate

-1. Preheat the oven at 325F.
-Grease an 8inch brownie pan and line the bottom with parchment paper.
-Dust 1 tablespoon of cocoa powder on the pan making sure to coat all sides.
+Preheat the oven to 325ºF.
+Grease an 8-inch square baking pan and line the bottom with parchment paper.
+Dust the inside of the pan with 1 teaspoon of cocoa powder, coating all sides.

-2. Combine the coconut oil, sugar, maple syrup, cocoa powder, rosemary, cayenne, and salt in a bowl and fit it on top of a pot with simmering water (water shouldn't touch the bowl).
-Let the steam warm the bowl (double boiler style) and stir until the coconut oil melts and the mix is smooth, make sure the sugar dissolves well.
-About 5 minutes.
-Remove from heat, stir in vanilla and set aside.
+Combine coconut oil, sugar, maple syrup, cocoa powder, rosemary, cayenne, and salt in a large bowl and fit it on top of a pot with simmering water (water shouldn't touch the bowl).
+Let the steam warm the bowl (double boiler style).
+Stir until the coconut oil melts, the sugar dissolves, and the mix is smooth, about 5 minutes.
+Remove from heat, stir in vanilla, and set aside.

-4. Place batter in prepared baking pan and bake for about 20 min, or until a toothpick comes out with moist batter.
-NOTE: you shouldn’t cook them ALL the way through or they’ll be super dry, a touch underdone is best.
-Let them cool, remove from pan, and cut in squares.
+Scrape batter into prepared baking pan and bake for 18-20 minutes, or until a toothpick comes out with moist batter.
+Cool completely, remove from pan, and cut into squares.

-5. Drizzle squares with melted chocolate, and sprinkle with sea salt.
+Drizzle cut squares with melted chocolate, sprinkle with flaky sea salt, and serve.

 You want a tester to come out with some batter on it or else your brownies could turn out super dry.
 A touch underdone is best.